Ticket Information for Tourists

 - Regional bus station T-ticket service desk

 Personalised card will grant you with travel benefits.
-Personalised card will only be valid with a personal identity document.
+Personalised card is only valid with a personal identity document.

-Foreign students can prove their right for free travel with the following documents as of 1st January 2013:
+Foreign students can prove their right for free travel with the following documents:

 - personalised Smartcard with a personal identity document (provided that the residence of the student is recorded in the population register as the Republic of Estonia and is also included in EEIS database);